tbergeron/obsidian-nldates-redux/README.md

-# Natural Language Dates Redux
+# obsidian-nldates-redux

 Insert timestamps and cross-link your daily notes with the flexibility of natural language.
+Based on `argenos/nldates-obsidian`.

 Now with Notion-like behavior!